acviana/coding-practice/README.md

 ## Manifest

- - `binary_math.py`: A class that implements binary math using strings at the underlaying data structure [Work in Progress].
+ - `binary_math.py`: A class that implements binary math using strings at the underlaying data structure.
  - `calculator.py`: Puzzle to write an "calculator" that performs addition and subtraction on an input string of numbers.
  - `dna_compression.py`: ASCII to binary DNA compression exercise from CCSPIP [Work in Progress].
  - `fibonacci.py`: Various ways of generating the Fibonacci series.